''Well - he was asked to leave. it's almost unheard of.''

 Finally, night fell, and she let the vampires loose to hunt, with strict

 instructions to go to separate towns.
-Spike stayed in Port Charles, casing out
+Spike stayed in Port Charles,

 the town, studying and memorizing it.
-Eventually, he took a seat in a little
+Eventually, he took a seat in

-bar called the Recovery Room, ordered a token beer, and sat quietly, watching
+bar called the Recovery Room, ordered a token beer, and sat quietly,

 the patrons and pretending to nurse his drink.